 The "account type" page provided foundational knowledge, the "benefits" page introduced product offerings, and the "ways to invest" page detailed how each product could be customized based on user preferences and experience.

-In the end, the framework was tested, and the initial results showed improved user progression toward account opening.
-However, since this approach only captured a small portion of traffic and was a significant departure from the existing IA, further testing on other accounts is necessary.
-This project provided valuable insights into the importance of planning ahead to meet both user and business needs for long-term growth.
+The AB test captured a small portion of traffic and was a significant departure from the existing IA, further testing on other accounts would bring in more data to compare across the learning article flow and even the regular flow too.
+The valuable insights we have received gave us an the importance of planning ahead to meet both user and business needs for long-term growth.